Water supply levels of service

 The LOS approach helps make sure that the 'bucket of water' available for treatment and distribution is big enough to supply the community's water needs into the future, including during drought.

 LOS objectives provide a basis for water supply security planning, helping to balance the need for water with the cost of supplying it.

 How to develop objectives

 In South East Queensland, desired LOS objectives are legislated.
 Outside of this region, local councils and water service providers are encouraged to develop their own LOS objectives.
 To assist this, we have produced the Water security level of service objectives: Guidelines for development (PDF, 1.9MB).

 - information about the use of LOS objectives in water supply security planning

 - advice on how to develop objectives

-- guidance on how to set appropriate measures
+- guidance on how to set appropriate measures to support LOS objectives

 - targets to underpin the long-term water supply security for their community.